-Brent Lavoie was a 1999 Glendale High School Graduate in Springfield, Missouri.
-He was the starting Third baseman his JR & SR year.
-He helped lead his Falcons to the State Championship Game in ’98 finishing as Runner-Ups.
-They set a school record for wins during the Summer Legion season with an overall record of 52-9.
-As a senior he helped Glendale claim Back to Back District Championships and a State Quarterfinal berth.
-Lavoie earned both All-Conference & All-District honors his Senior Year.
-He was also the team’s gold glove recipient.
+Brent Lavoie was born in Riverside, CA. He relocated to the Midwest and was a 1999 Glendale High School Grad in Springfield, Missouri.
+He held down the Hot Corner at 3B and helped lead his Falcons to the State Championship Game in ’98 finishing as Runner-Ups.
+The Falcons set a school record for wins during the Summer Legion season with an overall record of 52-9.
+His senior year Glendale won another District Championship and made a run to the State Quarterfinals.
+Lavoie earned All-Conference & All-District honors his Senior Year.
+He was also the team’s Golden Glove Recipient.

-In 2006 Lavoie led Valley Christian to an Olympic League Title his first year as a Varsity Head Coach.
+In 2006 Lavoie led Valley Christian to an Olympic League Championship his first year as a Varsity Head Coach.
 He then took the reins at Whittier High School & doubled their win total his first year in ’07 and fell 1 game short of a playoff spot in ’08.
-He was named a Whittier Rotary All Star Head Coach for the 2008 season.
+He was named a Whittier Rotary All Star Head Coach in 2008.
 Lavoie then teamed up with La Mirada High School as the Head JV coach.
-His JV Matador’s claimed Back to Back Suburban League Championships in ’09 &’10 and had an overall record of 40-14 & 23-1 in league play in the 2 year span.
-His ’09 squad went an impressive 22-5 overall and 12-0 in league.
-This lead to an amazing opportunity for the 2011 season being named Whittier Christian’s Head Coach.
-He coached 6 seasons at Whittier Christina and tallied a 100-78 overall record, claimed an Olympic League Championship, had 3 league runner-ups & 5 CIF Playoff Berths including the last 4 in a row.
-The 2011 Heralds went 23-6 overall & 11-1 in league play capturing the Olympic League Title and advancing to the 2nd Round of CIF Playoffs.
-Lavoie was also named the 2011 Whittier Daily News Coach of the Year and again was a Whittier Rotary All Star Game Head Coach.
-The 2014 squad had a memorable run advancing to the CIF Quarterfinals.
+His JV Matador’s claimed Back to Back Suburban League Championships in ’09 &’10 posting an overall record of 40-14 & 23-1 in league play.
+In 2011 he took over as Whittier Christian’s Head Coach.
+He coached 6 seasons at Whittier Christian with a 100-78 overall record, claimed an Olympic League Championship, had 3 league runner-ups & 5 CIF Playoff Berths including the last 4 in a row.
+The 2011 Heralds went 23-6 overall & 11-1 in league play capturing the Olympic League Title.
+A special year it was where he was named the 2011 Whittier Daily News Coach of the Year and again was the Whittier Rotary All Star Game Head Coach.
+The 2014 squad had a memorable run advancing all the wat to the CIF Quarterfinals.
 The ’15 &’16 squads each won their Playoff Wildcard game before bowing out in the next round.
-The ’17 Poly squad reached the CIF Playoff’s in Lavoie’s 1st season and did something quite remarkable in ’18.
-Long Beach Poly won their 1st CIF Playoff game since 2006!
-Just 2 days later they won their 2nd Playoff game, an accomplishment that hadn’t been done during any of the current player’s lifetime.
-History was made in action packed climatic fashion and the ’18 Legacy is firmly cemented.
-2019 brought even more success with winning the MOORE LEAGUE CHAMPIONSHIP!

-Lavoie taught at Millikan High School in ’18 but is now at POLY as a Resource Specialist Teacher.
-He is currently in his 14th year as a high school teacher.
+Lavoie currently teaches at Long Beach Poly as a Resource Specialist Teacher, Co-Teaching in the English Language Arts Department.
+He is currently in his 15th year as a high school teacher.
 He also assists with the Fellowship of Christian Athletes (FCA) Huddle on campus for the athletes.

-Brent Lavoie married his best friend Kristen-Wesley Lavoie (former USA Junior Olympic Softball player & Biola University Pitcher ’06 Grad) on July 21st 2013 & resides in Fullerton with their black Australian Kelpie dog named Cali… AKA “The Coo”.
-Cali Coo is known for her great anticipation, fast twitch explosiveness, quick 1st step, incredible agility, and raw closing speed that has defined her a species like no other.
-She loves the baseball field where she can demonstrate all of her skill-sets.
-She’s extremely pumped up for the new season at Long Beach Poly and loves being on the baseball field.
-Cali is excited for the Jackrabbit family.
-She also claims she is faster than any Jackrabbit that takes the field and won’t be shy in backing it up.
+He married his best friend Kristen-Wesley Lavoie (former USA Junior Olympic Softball player & Biola University Pitcher ’06 Grad) on July 21st 2013 & lives in Newport Beach with their Australian Kelpie doggy named Cali A.K.A “The Coo”.
+Cali Coo is known for her great anticipation, fast twitch explosiveness, incredible agility, and raw speed that has defined her a species like no other.
+She loves the baseball field where she can demonstrate her skill-sets.
+She’s extremely pumped up for the new season at Long Beach Poly & the Jackrabbit family.
+She also claims to be faster than any Jackrabbit that takes the field and never has been shy in backing it up.